Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Estimation

 \section{Estimation}

 We describe estimators for each of the statistical parameters above: a simple substitution estimator based on the G-computation formula, an IPTW estimator, a double-robust IPTW estimator (IPTW-DR), a TMLE, and a CV-TMLE.
 Each of these estimators can be used for estimating $\psi_{0,d}$ and $\psi_{0,d_0^*}$.
-We use the non-cross-validated estimators (G-computation, IPTW, IPTW-DR, and TMLE) to estimate $\psi_{0,d_n^*}$; we estimate $\psi_{0,d^*_{n,CV}}$ with CV-TMLE.
+We use the non-cross-validated estimators (G-computation, IPTW, IPTW-DR, and TMLE) to estimate $\psi_{0,d_n^*}$; we estimate $\psi_{0,d^*_{n,v}}$ with CV-TMLE.

-Estimators of these parameters are mappings $\hat{\Psi}:\mathcal{M}_{NP} \rightarrow \mathbb{R}$.
-For all estimators, let $Q_n$ be an estimator of the outcome regression, which could be estimated with, for example, SuperLearner \citep{van2007super}.
+Let $Q_n$ be an estimator of the outcome regression, which could be estimated with, for example, SuperLearner \citep{van2007super}.
 In a randomized experiment, the treatment mechanism $g_0$ is known; thus, one could use this known $g_0$, or $g_n$ could be a maximum likelihood estimator (MLE) based on a correctly specified model.